TraceMachina/nativelink/nativelink-config/README.md

 ### Verify Store

 This store is special.
-It's only job is to verify the content as it is fetched and uploaded to ensure it meets some criteria or errors.
+It's only job is to verify the content as it's fetched and uploaded to ensure it meets some criteria or errors.
 This store should only be added to the CAS.
-If `hash_verification_function` is set, it will apply the hashing algorithm on the data as it is sent/received and at the end if it does not match the name of the digest it will cancel the upload/download and return an error.
+If `hash_verification_function` is set, it will apply the hashing algorithm on the data as it's sent/received and at the end if it doesn't not match the name of the digest it will cancel the upload/download and return an error.
 If it's not set, the hashing verification will be disabled.
 If `verify_size` is set, a similar item will happen, but count the bytes sent and check it against the digest instead.